 Yvette Lewis is a rare combination of a hurdler and triple jumper but has steadily progressed in the hurdles despite balancing both events.
 Lewis set her personal best of 12.76 seconds in 2011 and also claimed the Pan American Games title.
 California state champion Trinity Wilson will look to mix it up with the pros at Drake Stadium, the future home for the UCLA commit.

 The two major Los Angeles sprint groups coached by Bobby Kersee (Bobby Kersee All-Stars) and John Smith (HSI) are both expected to field relay squads against one another.
 Look for Allyson Felix to compete in the 4×100 and 4×400 meter relays for the Kersee camp.

-Topics: RJ-JJK Invite
+Tags: RJ-JJK Invite